zer0def/nginxinc-kubernetes-ingress/docs/virtualserver-and-virtualserverroute.md

   enable: True
 ```

+**Note**: The WebSocket protocol is supported without any additional configuration.

 | Field | Description | Type | Required |
 | ----- | ----------- | ---- | -------- |
 | `name` | The name of the upstream.
 Must be a valid DNS label as defined in RFC 1035.
 For example, `hello` and `upstream-123` are valid.
 The name must be unique among all upstreams of the resource. | `string` | Yes |